GAMA head image

 Other Publications

 Smith et al. (2011) on the Herschel-ATLAS cross-matching with SDSS.
-This is relevant for the GamaCoreAtlasSV table.

 Acknowledgement